New York Paid Family Leave Policy and Procedure

 Child means a biological, adopted, or foster son or daughter, a stepson or stepdaughter, a legal ward, a son or daughter of a domestic partner, or the person to whom the employee stands in loco parentis.

-Family member means a child, parent, grandparent, grandchild, spouse, or domestic partner.
+Family member means a child, parent, grandparent, grandchild, sibling, spouse, or domestic partner.

 Fifty-two consecutive weeks means 52 consecutive weeks or calendar weeks and shall be computed retroactively with respect to each day for which benefits are currently being claimed.